Browsed by

 Hello Fresh

 Roast apple with a colorful root veggie jumble, adding savory-sweetness to a meal with rich flavors.
-A creamy mustard sauce is drizzled over perfectly cooked pork loin for a decadent finish.
+Your choice of sauce is drizzled over perfectly cooked pork loin for a decadent finish.
+If using the rosemary thyme sauce, leave out the fry seasoning.

 Prep: 15 Cook: 45